 STEP 1: Telephone Interview, Testing Instructions

-Patients identified after the Patient Selection process will be contacted by the perioperative team for a telephone-based interview.
-As part of this process, each patient will be asked several brief questions:
+Patients identified after the Patient Selection process will be contacted by the surgical team (see Appendix for scripting) for a telephone-based interview.
+As part of this process the patient will be asked several brief questions:

-Does the patient, anyone in the household, or anyone they have had prolonged exposure with in the past 5 days have any of the following?
+Does the patient, anyone in the household, or anyone to whom they have had prolonged exposure in the past 5 days have (any of the following)?

-- Symptoms: cough or shortness of breath, sore throat, diarrhea, respiratory distress, chills, muscle aches, repeated shaking with chills, headache, loss of smell, or change or loss of taste sensation
+- Symptoms include new: cough or shortness of breath, sore throat, diarrhea, nausea, vomiting, respiratory distress, chills, muscle aches, repeated shaking with chills, headache, loss of smell, or change or loss of taste sensation

-- Does the patient have close contact with a person under quarantine or isolation or who is a LABORATORY CONFIRMED case of COVID-19?
-Close contact is defined by the CDC as being within approximately 6 feet of a COVID-19 patient for more than 5 minutes or having direct contact with infectious secretions of a COVID-19 case (e.g. being coughed upon)
+- Does the patient or visitor have close contact with a person under quarantine or isolation, or is a LABORATORY CONFIRMED case of COVID-19?
+Close contact as defined by the CDC as: Being within approximately 6 feet of a COVID-19 patient for more than 5 minutes or having direct contact with infectious secretions of a COVID-19 case (e.g. being coughed on)

-- Has the patient been tested for COVID-19 with a positive or pending result?
+- Have you been tested for COVID-19 with a positive or pending result?

 A positive answer to any of these questions will result in the patient being considered interview-positive.
-This knowledge will be communicated to the perioperative team responsible for the operation and the patient will be placed back on the deferred list and transferred to the COVID Nurse Line.
+This knowledge will be communicated to the clinical team responsible for the operation and the patient will be placed back on the deferred list and transferred to the COVID Nurse Line.